The spectral theory of regular sequences: Abstract

 \section{Abstract}

 Regular sequences are natural generalisations of fixed points of constant-length substitutions on finite alphabets, that is, of automatic sequences.
-Indeed, a regular sequence that takes only finitely many values is automatic.
-Given a $k$-regular sequence $f$, there is an associated vector space $\mathcal{V}_k(f)$, which is analogous to the substitution dynamical system induced by a given substitution.
-Using the harmonic analysis of measures associated to substitutions as motivation, we study the long range order of both $f$ and $\mathcal{V}_k(f)$ by treating them as dynamical objects and constructing a systematic measure-theoretic framework surrounding regular sequences.
+Using the harmonic analysis of measures associated with substitutions as motivation, we study the limiting asymptotics of regular sequences by constructing a systematic measure-theoretic framework surrounding them.
+The constructed measures are generalisations of mass distributions supported on attractors of iterated function systems.